jozavala-msft/data-accelerator/Local-Tutorial-1-Creating-your-first-Flow-in-local-mode.md

-Once you have completed the local installation instructions here, you are ready to start setting up a pipeline locally.
+Once you have completed the [installing locally](https://github.com/Microsoft/data-accelerator/wiki/Local-mode-with-Docker), you are ready to start setting up a pipeline locally.

 In this tutorial, you'll learn to:
  - Create a Flow